 2010 – Eaton contracts Hydra Service, in Tulsa, Oklahoma to manufacture all of the Dynapower product line under the Eaton label.

-2015 – Hydra Service, in Tulsa, Oklahoma, acquires licensing rights from Eaton for all Dynapower products.
+2015 – Hydra Service, in Tulsa, Oklahoma, acquires all rights for all Dynapower products.
 Hydra Service has been involved with Dynapower for over 30 years and has more technical expertise than any other entity.

 GE p/n (L25105P04)